louisq/warningsguru/README.md

  configuration.
 The name of the directory shall be your local username where the script is being executed from
  - [ ] TOIF_EXECUTABLE : Full path to the TOIF instance
+ - [ ] JDK_OVERRIDE : Configure other instances of legacy jdks to ensure that older commits can be compiled correctly.
+ Newer releases do not always behave exactly like older releases when building on an older target in which case it is possible to tell staticguru to use a different jdks

  The database will be created on the first run of StaticGuru